Taking the Fear Away

 Deep Sedation (General Anesthesia)

 This is what most people think of when they think of anesthesia in a hospital setting.
 You’ll be referred to a specialist such as an oral surgeon, who receives extensive training in providing this option safely.
 You’ll be sedated deeply enough that you won’t have any recollection of the procedure.
 This is a great option for extensive procedures or for people who have tried the other forms of sedation and still felt anxious.
-The cost is higher than the other options, but when it’s really needed most people feel afterwards that it was worth it!
+The cost is higher than the other options, but when it’s really needed most people feel afterward that it was worth it!

 I’m in—What’s Next?